J-Mantilla/deep-learning-challenge/README.md

 The model was further refined in the 'AlphabetSoupCharity_Optimization.ipynb' file to achieve a predictive accuracy greater than 75%.
 Optimization involved adjusting the model architecture and training parameters.

+The preprocessing steps included establishing cutoffs for features with many unique values, converting categorical data to numeric format, and scaling the data.
+The final model was optimized to enhance its performance and accuracy in predicting the success of charitable applications.

 Steps
 Step 1: Preprocess the Data